-- LBHF website
+- LBHF website6

-- Social media Facebook and Twitter
+- Social media7

-- Nextdoor
+- Nextdoor8

 - Street banners

 - Commercial advertising hoardings

 LBHF have demonstrated their ability to communicate with the public in response to the COVID-19 crisis.
 They established a clear method of communication using all the above tools to encourage rapid changes in behaviour to reduce the spread of the coronavirus.
 We would now like to see the Council making use of these tools and others to inform people living and working in the Borough about the climate and ecological crisis, and the need for changes in personal, public and corporate behaviour to reduce our carbon emissions.